-Duke University Medical Center is a high-volume solid organ and stem cell transplant center with an active Transplant/Immunocompromised Host Infectious Disease (TxID) Service staffed by seven core faculty committed to training ID fellows to be leaders in the care of immunocompromised hosts.
+Duke University Medical Center is a high-volume solid organ and stem cell transplant center with an active Transplant/Immunocompromised Host Infectious Disease (TxID) Service staffed by eleven core faculty committed to training ID fellows to be leaders in the care of immunocompromised hosts.
 ACGME-accredited training programs in both ID and Medical Microbiology, state-of-the-art research training under the mentorship of 26 highly successful basic science, translational, and clinical investigators across 6 departments and NIH funding for training in TxID (T23 AI100851-01) provide the infrastructure for unparalleled TxID training at Duke.

-Program completion confers ID board-eligibility.
-All fellows who have elected advanced training in TxID at Duke hold academic appointments, are involved in the care of immunocompromised hosts, and 78% are active physician-scientists.
+Program completion confers ID board eligibility.
+All fellows who have elected advanced training in TxID at Duke hold academic appointments are involved in the care of immunocompromised hosts, and ~80% are active physician-scientists.